1 Introduction top

 Focused Assessment Sonography in Trauma (FAST) is part of the imaging of all blunt trauma patients, to rule out intra-abdominal fluid.
 FAST is not used to diagnose specific organ injuries.

 When free fluid is identified on FAST, CT scan with contrast can provide a precise diagnosis and is indicated unless immediate surgery is necessary.

-When extremity fractures are suspected, focussed X-rays are made in two directions (AP and lateral) to assess bone and joint.
+When extremity fractures are suspected, focused X-rays are made in two directions (AP and lateral) to assess bone and joint.

 Pelvic ring injuries require either a CT scan with appropriate reconstructions and/or inlet and outlet views, and possibly internal and external oblique views.